Mastering Running Zones: Why Zone 2 Matters and How to Balance Your Training

 *Adjust the pace to match your own heart-rate zones; the goal is to stay within 60-70 % of max HR for the bulk of the run.

-Run it this week, note how your heart‑rate feels, and celebrate the fact that you’re building a resilient engine – one that will carry you farther, faster, and with fewer injuries.
+Run it this week, observe how your heart rate responds, and take satisfaction in the fact that you’re strengthening a resilient aerobic engine, one built to carry you farther, faster, and with fewer injuries down the road.
 Happy running, and may your next Zone 2 run feel like a conversation with a friend rather than a chore.

 References